2019-20 R.E. Mountain Secondary School Study Block Policy

 R.E.
 Mountain Secondary offers a rich variety of courses and believes that students should take advantage of the opportunity for a full education.
 In-school study blocks are a privilege reserved for senior students who have ample credits and challenging course loads.

 Grade 12 Students are allowed a MAXIMUM of ONE study block.
-All Grade 12 students are required to take seven full time courses within the timetable, including their Graduation Transitions (GT) Block.
-GT is a course that only requires students to attend on class out of three classes per week.
-With on study block, a student will have a total of FIVE study classes available per week.
+All Grade 12 students are required to take seven full time courses within the timetable, including their Life Connections (CLC) Block.
+CLC is a course that only requires students to attend two class out of possible three per week.
+With one study block, a student will have a total of FOUR study classes available per week.

 Grade 11 Students are encouraged to be actively involved in eight courses.
 A MAXIMUM of ONE study block may be granted if a student meets one of the following criteria:

-- The student is maintaining a heavy academic load that would benefit from a study block (permission from parents and administration required).
+- The student is maintaining a heavy academic load, such as two sciences, that would benefit from a study block (permission from parents and administration required).

 Grade 9 and 10 Students There are no study blocks for grade 9 and 10 students.
 In extenuating circumstances, the administration may place a grade 9 or 10 student in a custodial study with a class.